Like you and me, Aquarium fish need food to survive.

 Best for: Top and mid-feeding fish

 Flakes are great for surface feeders and those that swim in the middle of the water column.
-The downside to flakes is that they lose their nutrients quickly because they dissolve in the water, making them unsuitable for fish that live at the bottom of your aquarium.
+The downside to flakes is that they lose their nutrients quickly because they dissolve in the water, making them unsuitable for high-mercury fish that live at the bottom of your aquarium.

 Fish flakes come in many different varieties, from color enhancing flakes to flakes designed for a specific species.
 Because there are so many types of fish flakes available, always read the label before you buy.